 Solar Shadowing – reducing the losses – the more effective ways

-In basic systems, the lowest cell output limits the overall output.
+In basic systems, the lowest cell output limits your overall output.
 With multiple modules, shadowing one limits output of all.
 The loss is confined to the area shaded.

 Power optimisers attach to existing solar modules.
 They maximise energy.
 Power optimisers also eliminate power mismatch.
 They decrease shadowing losses.
 Such optimisers can be built into solar modules.
 Or fitted separately.
 The concept works well.